awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-greengrass-group.md

 The `AWS::Greengrass::Group` resource represents a group in AWS IoT Greengrass\.
 In the AWS IoT Greengrass API, groups are used to organize your group versions\.

 Groups can reference multiple group versions\.

-![\[A group hierarchy with associated group versions.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/greengrass/gg-group.png)

 All group versions must be associated with a group\.
 A group version references a device definition version, subscription definition version, and other version types that contain the components you want to deploy to a Greengrass core device\.

-![\[A group version that references other version types.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/greengrass/gg-groupversion.png)

 To deploy a group version, the group version must reference a core definition version that contains one core\.
 Other version types are optionally included, depending on your business need\.

 **Note**
 When you create a group, you can optionally include an initial group version\.
-To associate a group version later, create a [AWS::Greengrass::GroupVersion](aws-resource-greengrass-groupversion.md) resource and specify the ID of this group\.
+To associate a group version later, create a [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-groupversion.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-groupversion.html) resource and specify the ID of this group\.
 To change group components \(such as devices, subscriptions, or functions\), you must create new versions\.
 This is because versions are immutable\.
 For example, to add a function, you create a function definition version that contains the new function \(and all other functions that you want to deploy\)\.
 Then you create a group version that references the new function definition version \(and all other version types that you want to deploy\)\.

  **Deploying a Group Version**

-After you create the group version in your AWS CloudFormation template, you can deploy it using the [https://docs.aws.amazon.com/greengrass/latest/apireference/createdeployment-post.html](https://docs.aws.amazon.com/greengrass/latest/apireference/createdeployment-post.html) command in the AWS CLI or by choosing **Greengrass** in the AWS IoT console\.
+After you create the group version in your AWS CloudFormation template, you can deploy it using the [https://docs.aws.amazon.com/greengrass/latest/apireference/createdeployment-post.html](https://docs.aws.amazon.com/greengrass/latest/apireference/createdeployment-post.html) command in the AWS CLI or from the **Greengrass** node in the AWS IoT console\.
 To deploy a group version, you must have a Greengrass service role associated with your AWS account\.
-For more information, see [ AWS CloudFormation Support for AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/cloudformation-support.html) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [AWS CloudFormationSupport for AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/cloudformation-support.html) in the *AWS IoT Greengrass Developer Guide*\.

 ## Syntax<a name="aws-resource-greengrass-group-syntax"></a>